justincfeng/squirrel.jl/docs/src/index.md

-which will evaluate the locator functions in `squirrel.jl` for 1000 test cases, and for the terrestrial positioning problem in four geometries: the Kerr-Schild metric, the Gordon metric for an analogue Gordon metric modeling atmospheric and ionospheric effects and two perturbed Gordon metrics corresponding to fractional uncertainties of up ``1\%``  to ``10\%`` in the ionospheric electron density (and a ``0.1\%``
+which will evaluate the locator functions in `squirrel.jl` for 1000 test cases, and for the terrestrial positioning problem in four geometries: the Kerr-Schild metric, the Gordon metric for an analogue geometry modeling atmospheric and ionospheric effects and two perturbed Gordon metrics corresponding to fractional uncertainties of up ``1\%``  to ``10\%`` in the ionospheric electron density (and a ``0.1\%``